wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! question
     What has changed in the file and what do you think will happen?

-??? warning "Click to real the answer"
+??? warning "Click to real answer"
     The pressure fields have been converted from Pa to hPa in the input data.
 However, the CSV to BUFR converter expects the same units as BUFR (Pa) and, as a result, these fields fail the validation due to being out of range.
 You should be able to edit the CSV to correct the issue and to resubmit the data by